Space System Verification & Validation

 Who Should Attend:

 Test engineers, systems engineers, payload principal investigators, subsystem engineers or project managers involved in any phase of the product life cycle.

 - A complete set of course notes with copies of all slides used in the presentations

-- A copy of Applied Space Systems Engineering
+- An e-copy of the Applied Space Systems Engineering textbook

 - Intro to Space Systems Engineering